zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/Introduction to the SELECT Syntax.md

     --When Join statement is running, if the partition clipping condition is placed in where clause, the partition clipping takes effect.
 If you put it in on clause, the partition clipping of sub table takes effect, and the main table performs a full table scan.
     ```

-    If you perform a full table scan on the partitioned table, you can add a set statement `set odps.sql.allow.fullscan=true;` before the SQL statement that scans the entire table of the partitioned table.
+    If you perform a full table scan on a partitioned table, you can add a set statement `set odps.sql.allow.fullscan=true;` before the SQL statement that scans the entire table of the partitioned table.
 The set statement must be submitted along with the SQL statement.
 Suppose that the sales\_detail table is a partitioned table.
 Submit the following simple query statements at the same time for a full table scan:

     ```
     set odps.sql.allow.fullscan=true;
     select * from sale_detail;
     ```

-    If the entire project is required to allow full table scanning, the switch can be turned on or off by itself \(true/false\), and the command is as follows:
+    If the entire project is required to allow a full table scan, the switch can be turned on or off by itself \(true/false\), and the command is as follows:

     ```
     setproject odps.sql.allow.fullscan=true;